UniStuttgart-VISUS/ngpf/doc/spec/ngpf_spec.md

 [Example](#example)

 ## <a name="preface"></a>Preface
-The NGPF file format that focuses on easy *readability of meta data* and *large particle-based* data sets from computational physics, chemistry, biology and more.
+The NGPF file format focuses on easy *readability of meta data* and *large particle-based* data sets from computational physics, chemistry, biology and more.
-The NGPF file format offers human-readable [JSON] headers and a separation of global and per-time-step parameters.
+The NGPF file format offers human-readable [JSON] headers and a separation of global and per-time-step *parameters*.
-Therefore, changes of a parameter, such as bounding-box size, can be applied without the need for re-conversion of the entire data set.
+Therefore, changes of a *parameter*, such as bounding-box size, can be applied without the need for re-conversion or re-processing of the entire data set.
-A user can refer to the header files for a quick reference of relevant parameters.
+A user can refer to the header files for a quick overview of relevant *parameters*.
 The actual data is stored in a *binary format*.
 A user can choose between a variety of *binary codecs* (compression methods) to encode the data (including RAW, i.e. unencoded).
 The components of the NGPF file format and their interactions are shown in the schematic below.
-A *Global Header* stores the parameters correlating to all time steps, such as *version number* or the *number of time steps*.
+A *Global Header* stores the *parameters* relating to all time steps, such as *version number* or the *number of time steps*.
-The *Time Step Header* contains the parameters of each individual time step (e.g. *number of particles*, *time stamp*).
+The *Time Step Header* contains the *parameters* of each individual time step (e.g. *number of particles*, *time stamp*).
-An optional *Type File* can be used to assign chemical elements to particles or describe rigid molecules (no inner DOF) via multiple sites/centers per particle (which should then be interpreted as instances of the rigid molecules).
+An optional *Type File* can be used to assign chemical elements to particles, set a per-type color or radius, or describe rigid molecules (no inner DOF) via multiple sites/centers per particle (which should then be interpreted as instances of the rigid molecules).
-Additionally, the Type File can contain parameters about the element/molecule.
+Additionally, the Type File can contain *parameters* about the element/molecule, such as atomic mass, charge, etc.

 <center>
     <img src="schematic.png" ></img><br>